Dhvani-intwala/My-Books-Store/README.md

 <h4> As a website Superuser, I can</h4>

 1. Create and publish a new product.
-2. Create a new user, products, and categories.
+2. Create new user, products, categories and product ratings.
-3. Delete user, products, categories and Ratings.
+3. Delete user, products, categories and product ratings.
-4. Change a users permissions on the website
+4. Change users permissions on the website
 5. Upload new banners to be displayed on the website.

 ### Scope

 <h4> Simple and intuitive User Experience</h4>

-- Ensure the navigation menu is visible and functional at every step
+- Ensure the navigation menu is visible and functional at every step.
-- Ensure every page has a suggestive name that fits its content
+- Ensure every page has a suggestive name that fits its content.
-- Ensure the users will get visual feedback when navigating through pages
+- Ensure the users will get visual feedback when navigating through pages.
-- Create a design that matches the requirements of an e-commerce website
+- Create a design that matches the requirements of an e-commerce website.

 <h4> Relevant content</h4>

-- Add a representative cover image
+- Add a representative cover image.
-- Add the website title and details about its purpose
+- Add the website title and details about its purpose.
-- Add a section that includes information about the shop name, description, location and contact data
+- Add a section that includes information about the shop name, description, location and contact data.
-- Make a clear and beautiful designed presentation of the menu elements
+- Make a clear and beautiful designed presentation of the menu elements.

 <h4> Features for upgraded experience</h4>

-- Created a list with all the products and group them by category
+- Created a list with all the products and group them by category.
-- Created a Bag feature that allows the user to add, update and remove products from the shopping bag
+- Created a Bag feature that allows the user to add, update and remove products from the shopping bag.
-- Created a Wishlist feature that gives the user the possibility to add and remove items from the wishlist
+- Created a Wishlist feature that gives the user the possibility to add and remove items from the wishlist.
-- Created a Checkout feature for giving the user the possibility to complete an order on the website
+- Created a Checkout feature for giving the user the possibility to complete an order on the website.
-- Created a Profile page for the user to add/update his delivery details and see his orders' history
+- Created a Profile page for the user to add/update his delivery details and see his orders' history.
-- Created a Newsletter feature that allows the user to subscribe with his email
+- Created a Newsletter feature that allows the user to subscribe with his email.
-- Created a page for the staff members to manage all the orders for all the users
+- Created a page for the staff members to manage all the orders for all the users.
-- Created a feature for the staff members to add/edit products on the website
+- Created a feature for the staff members to add,edit & delete products on the website.

 <h4> Difference between client user and staff member Accounts</h4>

-- Client User can add/remove products from wishlist but this feature is not available for staff members
+- Client User can add/remove products from wishlist but this feature is not available for staff members.
-- Only guest and client users can access the shopping bag and its features
+- Only guest and client users can access the shopping bag and its features.
-- Only guest and client users can make an order on the website
+- Only guest and client users can make an order on the website.
-- Only staff members can add/edit products
+- Only staff members can add, edit & delete products.
-- Profile page are only available for guest &client users
+- Profile page are only available for guest & client users.
-- Orders page only available for staff member users
+- Orders page only available for staff member users.

 <h4> Responsiveness</h4>